timkiely/Getting_and_cleaning_data/CodeBook.md

-3b) Name the variables in train.raw using the second column of "feats" (i.e., names(train.raw<-feats[,2]) 4a) Read in the activity label numbers from activity_labels.txt as variable "train.y" 4b) Attach column name "Activity_labels_no" to vector "train.y" 5a) Read in the  subject unique ID's from train/subject_train.txt as variable "train.subject" 5b) Rename train.subject as "Subject"
+3b) Name the variables in train.raw using the second column of "feats" (i.e., names(train.raw<-feats[,2]) 4a) Read in the activity label numbers from activity_labels.txt as variable "train.y" 4b) Attach column name "Activity_labels_no" to vector "train.y" 5a) Read in the  subject unique IDs from train/subject_train.txt as variable "train.subject" 5b) Rename train.subject as "Subject"
 6) column-bind train.subject, train.y and train.raw into new variable "train.full"
 7) Repeat steps 3-6 for the test data to create final variable "test.full"